NAME AND DOMICILE

 - Post Academic (Professional and Post Graduate) education shall be provided either by the Society itself or in collaboration with other national and international organizations.

-Article 2BThe official language of the Society is English.
-If relevant an other language can be used for Post Academic education.
+The official language of the Society is English.
+If relevant another language can be used for trainee education.

 - Individuals with a University degree in veterinary medicine, animal science or related science, who are active in the area of animal reproduction and can demonstrate scientific or practical experience in this area can apply for membership.

-- Cancellation of membership by a member will only be accepted towards the end of the membership year.
+- Cancellation of membership by a member will only be accepted towards the end of the membership year (ie the calendar year).
 Cancellation shall be done by written notification and at least four weeks before the end of the membership year.
 Cancellation of membership can be granted immediately if:

 b. notice of cancellation is received within one month after the member has been informed of a decision that limits his rights or increases his duties (except when the change consists of a change in financial rights and membership fees).